Meet the Macintosh!

 Macs, but these require Microsoft Windows in order to execute and are

-see if it doesn't work without installing anything; it probably doesn't
+see if it doesn't work without installing anything.
+If you _do_ need a

 some device, download it from manufacturer's web site and make sure to

-select driver appropriate to your Operating System (version 10.x) and
+select driver appropriate to your Mac Operating System.

 A few words about